Monday, April 29, 2024

 • Singular number markers are nasals /n m/, and plural number markers are voiceless stops /t p/.

-• The third person marker doesn't distinguish number and is a fricative /s/ instead of a stop or nasal.
-(I suppose I should have used a velar fricative /x/ to distinguish it in place of articulation from first and second persons, but I'm happy with alveolar /s/.)
+• The third person marker doesn’t distinguish number and is a fricative /s/ instead of a stop or nasal.
+(I suppose I should have used a velar fricative /x/ to distinguish it in place of articulation from first and second persons, but I’m happy enough with alveolar /s/.)

 • Each person and number (PN) combination is phonotactically parallel with all of the others in the same tense — that is, it shows up in the same position in the auxiliary word.
 So present tense auxiliaries are |e-PN|, past tense auxiliaries are |a-PN-t|, and future tense auxiliaries are |e-l-PN|.